 |37%||Over $578,125||Over $693,750|

-Another key component to consider as part of your tax strategy is deductions, which apply to all tax brackets.
+Deductions are another key component to consider as part of your tax strategy.
+They apply to all tax brackets.

 While increased standard deductions mean lower taxable income for many taxpayers, it also means you must surpass a higher threshold to itemize your deductions.
 However, there is a tax strategy called “Bunching” that many people use to lower their tax bill with charitable deductions, which you’ll learn more about below.